SVRTK/perinatal-brain-mri-analysis/README.md

 - Please email alena.uus (at) kcl.ac.uk if in case of any questions.

+- NOTE: this is a new methods and we would be very greatful for your feedback so that it can be improved!
+Please email us.

 Development of these processing and analysis tools was supported by projects led by Prof Mary Rutherford, Dr Lisa Story, Prof Tomoki Arichi, Prof David Edwards and Prof Jo Hajnal.